 Please note that many of the databases listed below are subscription-based.
-Current Penn State faculty, staff, and students can access them remotely, but community residents must visit a Penn State library in-person, obtain one-day short-term access (STAAR) accounts, and use the databases on-site.
+Current Penn State faculty, staff, and students can access them remotely, but community residents must visit a Penn State library in-person and use the databases on-site.
 They must also abide by the library's policies for safety and well-being of children, use of computer software, use of public access workstations, and other policies.

 Researching historical figures and events is a multistep process: 1). getting basic facts, 2). getting secondary sources (recently-published books and articles), and 3). getting primary sources.
 It's especially important to note any clues relating to names, organizations, places, and other details that could lead to additional information.
 Here are some places to start, especially for biographical topics:

 Below are first-stops for finding articles and books at Penn State.
 Whenever you can, it's helpful to read newer scholarly materials first, because (hopefully) they will correct some of the inaccuracies and biases that could appear in earlier sources.